What a Margin Call Is and How It Works in Margin Trading

 Immediate Actions Required

-The fastest remedy is depositing cash, as it instantly restores equity and reduces the borrowed portion.
+The fastest remedy is to deposit cash, as it instantly restores equity and reduces the loan balance.
 Alternatively, transferring in additional fully paid securities can also satisfy the call.
-Selling part of the portfolio to pay down the loan is another immediate option but may lock in losses.
+Selling part of the portfolio to pay down the loan is another immediate option, but it may lock in losses.

 Whatever action is chosen, timing matters.
 Brokers often give a short window — sometimes just a day — to meet the call.
 Prompt communication with the broker can prevent automated liquidations and buy time to consider options.